RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 $items = Item::all(['invoice_id' => 10, 'active' => 1]);
 ```

-This example will get all "items" that have an `invoice_id` of 10 - in other words, it will grab all items that belong to invoice:L 10.
+This example will get all "items" that have an `invoice_id` of 10 - in other words, it will grab all items that belong to invoice: 10 because `invoice_id` is a foreign key.
 Further, it will only grab items that are active.
 This collection is similar to this SQL statement:

 ```sql
 SELECT *